miliarch/templatized-directory-generator/README.md

   -h, --help  show this help message and exit
 ```

+## Creating Templates
+Simply move or copy templates.json.example to templates.json in the program directory, and modify as necessary.
+Paths are built using string concatenation, so only base_dir should an absolute path.
+If no path is specified as base_dir in a template definition, dir_name and all sub_dirs/files will be created in the current directory.

 ## Example JSON (./templates.json)
 ```
 {
     "template": {
+        "base_dir": "/home/miliarch/my-dir-name"
         "sub_dirs": [
             "test1/",
             "test1/level2/",